 Falconry is the sport of taking wildlife by means of a trained raptor.
-A person may not practice falconry within the state unless he first submits to the Department of Natural Resources a completed application form, provided by the Department, and approved by the US Fish and Wildlife Service, including all information required on the form.
+A person may not practice falconry within the state unless he/she first obtains a falconry permit from the Department of Natural Resources.
+The first step in the process is to submit a completed application form, provided by the Department.

-A falconry permit may not be issued until the applicant has answered correctly at least 80 percent of the questions given on a supervised examination, approved by the US Fish and Wildlife Service, and administered regionally by the DNR's Wildlife and Heritage Service.
+A falconry permit may not be issued until the applicant has answered correctly at least 80 percent of the questions given on a supervised examination administered regionally by the DNR's Wildlife and Heritage Service.

-If you are interested in becoming a licensed falconer in the State a Maryland, there are three classes of permits for which you may apply: Apprentice Class, General Class, or Master Class.
+If you are interested in becoming a licensed falconer in the State of Maryland, there are three classes of permits for which you may apply: Apprentice Class, General Class, or Master Class.

 Applicants must be at least 14 years old and must have a sponsor who holds a General or Master Falconry Permit.
 A Falconry Apprentice Permittee must have a sponsor for a minimum of two years.
 Also, an Apprentice may not possess more than one raptor (and may only possess the American Kestrel, Red-tailed Hawk, or Red-shouldered Hawk) and may not obtain more than one raptor for replacement during any 12-month period.